 One significant criticism of Elementor and Divi is their complexity.
 Despite claims of being user-friendly, many users find the learning curve steep, especially for beginners.
 We have an Elementor Pro license, and that only seems to be good for hobby projects for friends, and children making school projects.
 But in all cases the people we had testing (end users of all levels) had issues and had trouble editing what was supposed to be, a very easy to edit website.
 The abundance of features and options seemed to overwhelm some, leading to confusion and frustration.
 While both page builders offer extensive documentation and support, the sheer amount of functionality can make the process of creating a website more time-consuming, and even just editing after it is ‘designed’, problematic for some end users.
-The users had a much easier time editing a custom site that we had prepared earlier.
+The users had a much easier time editing a custom website that we had prepared earlier.

 There are two very large problems with Elementor and Divi, and one of the largest is the impact on website performance.
 These page builders often generate extensive code that can increase the page size and slow down loading times.
 While optimization techniques can mitigate this issue to some extent, the fact remains that the additional layers of code and functionalities inherent in Elementor and Divi can be detrimental to website speed.
 For websites where speed is crucial (which in our opinion is every website that is for a professional organisation), this limitation may have a significant impact on user experience and conversions.
+To test your page speed, go to Google Page Speed Insights.

 Elementor and Divi provide users with pre-built templates and drag-and-drop interfaces to create visually appealing websites.
 However, this convenience comes at a cost: limited customization options.
 These page builders often impose design constraints, making it challenging to achieve truly unique and tailored designs.
 In most instances we were having to make design concessions because it was either going to add too much site load, or it just wasn’t worth the effort in dealing with the backend code (which you shouldn’t have to touch anyway).
 In a marketing driven world, you start with business goals and work from there, with Elementor and Divi you are starting with some base templates and trying to squeeze the ideas in to fit the template, which is not ideal in the world of web design.
 Another issue we found is that Elementor and Divi can suffer from a sense of uniformity, as many users tend to rely on the same templates and modules offered by the platforms.
 Do all Elementor and Divi sites look and feel the same?
 Hmmm…not entirely, but usually you can tell when it is one.
 Only with a built from scratch website will you get a website as personal as your business.